 - How will your organization support the applicant’s service as a commissioner?

 Applications can be submitted online.
 You can upload your resume and nomination letter in the designated area on the application form.
 Please note that you are not able to save your application so have all of your documents ready before you begin.

 If you are unable to apply online, email email@example.com for alternative options for applying.

-Selected candidates will be interviewed in late October and early November.
-All applicants will be notified of their status by mid-November.
+All applicants will be notified of their status by December 20th.